marktani/auth0-lock-example/README.md

 *Note: This step is indepenent from Graphcool.*

-To run this example in development mode, following configurations are necessary in Auth0 Client Settings.
+To run this example in development mode, the following configurations are necessary in Auth0 client settings:

 * Client Type: `Regular Web Application`
 * Token Endpoint Authentication Method: `None`